 When you’re ready to serve it, you can heat it up on the stove with a splash of oil or in the microwave with a splash of water until nice and warm.

 Once cooked, this instant pot jasmine rice will store in the fridge for 1 week or in the freezer for 3 months.
 You can easily double or triple this recipe and have enough rice for months on end!

 Rice to water ratio

 Usually, when cooking rice on the stove, I recommend a 1:2 ratio of rice to water, but when cooking in the instant pot, you want to use a 1:1 ratio of rice to water.

 This is because of the natural pressure in the instant pot that changes the way the rice cooks.
 If you used a 1:2 ratio the rice would get very soggy!

-- Sauteing the rice and olive oil before cooking is optional, but I recommend it for the best flavor.
+Why should I saute the rice first?
+Sauteing the rice and olive oil before cooking is optional, but I recommend it for the best flavor.
+White rice can be bland on its own, so sauteing it with olive oil and salt enhances the overall flavor.
 If you’re in a pinch, just skip step 3 and cook the rice without toasting it first.